dynamsoft-docs/barcode-reader-docs-mobile/programming/objectivec-swift/api-reference/barcode-result-item.md

 ### details

-Returns the details of the decoded barcode.
+The details of the decoded barcode.
 [DSBarcodeDetails](barcode-details.md) can offer much more enhanced details specific to the barcode format of the decoded barcode.
 If you would like to learn more about how you can use these barcode details, please see this article on [how to get detailed barcode info]({{site.features}}get-detailed-info.html?lang=objc,swift).

 <div class="sample-code-prefix"></div>
 >- Objective-C